osmcode/osmium-tool/man/osmium-getid.md

 -i, --id-file[=FILE]
 :   Read IDs from text file instead of from the command line.
 Use the special
-    name "-" to read from *stdin*.
+    name "-" to read from *STDIN*.
 Each line of the file must start with an ID in the format described above.
 Lines can optionally contain a space character or a hash sign ('#') after the ID.
 This character and all following characters are ignored.
 (This allows files in OPL format to be